Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Numerical Analysis

-A physical Hamiltonian has in general many eigenstates characterized by their energies $E$.
-Consequently, an ensemble of Hamiltonians leads to many state ensembles, each representing a specific eigenstate and characterized by the state complexity parameter $\Lambda = \Lambda(Y,E)$ where $Y$ is the ensemble complexity parameter (alternatively stated, each point of the Hamiltonian spectrum corresponds to a state ensemble).
-An important point worth reemphasizing here is as follows.
+A physical Hamiltonian has in general many eigenstates, each characterized by corresponding eigenvalue.
+Consequently, for a given ensemble of Hamiltonians, there are many state ensembles, each representing a specific eigenstate and characterized by the state complexity parameter $\Lambda = \Lambda(e, Y)$ where $Y$ is the ensemble complexity parameter at energy $e$; (alternatively stated, each point of the Hamiltonian spectrum corresponds to a state ensemble).
+An important point worth re-emphasizing here is as follows.
 With $\Lambda$-dependent on energy range, the quantum states of the Hamiltonian $H$ for different energies correspond in general to different $\Lambda$ values, although each belongs to the same fixed set of system parameters, thus leading to same $Y$.
 If however the system parameters are varied, the entanglement measures for each state evolve through an analogous path lying between separability limit to maximum entanglement (their rates of evolutions however may vary).

-The calculation of a measure, e.g., $R_1$ for an eigenstate say of energy $E$ requires, in principle, an averaging over the corresponding state ensemble only.
-The numerical analysis however requires averaging over the neighbouring state ensembles too.
+The determination of an average measure, e.g., $\bk{R_1}$ for an eigenstate say of energy $E$ requires, in principle, an averaging over the corresponding state ensemble only.
+The numerical analysis however requires an averaging over the neighbouring state ensembles too.
 This can be explained as follows.
-A state ensemble is obtained numerically by exactly diagonalizing an ensemble of Hamiltonians; the state ensemble $P_c(C)$ then in principle corresponds to the set of eigenstates of energy $E$ taken from each Hamiltonian of the ensemble $\rho(H)$.
+A state ensemble $P_c(C)$ is obtained numerically by an exact diagonalization of an ensemble of Hamiltonians; $P_c(C)$ then in principle corresponds to the set of eigenstates of energy $E$ taken from each Hamiltonian of the ensemble $\rho(H)$.
 But as the spectrum locally fluctuates from one Hamiltonian to the other, it is not possible in general to pick the eigenstates with exactly same energy $E$.
-The state ensemble is then numerically obtained by permitting a small fluctuation of energy, i.e., by considering the eigenstates within an energy range $E \pm \delta E$ from each Hamiltonian.
-Here $\delta E$ is an optimized range, permitting consideration of only those states in $E \pm \delta E$ range which share same $\Lambda$.
-As the latter depends on $R_{local}$, the range $\delta E$ should be chosen smaller than $\Delta_{local}=(R_{local})^{-1}$ to ensure that $\Lambda$ remains almost same for all the sample states in the ensemble.
+The state ensemble is then numerically obtained by permitting a small fluctuation of energy, i.e., by considering the eigenstates within an energy range $e \pm \delta e$ from each Hamiltonian.
+Here $\delta e$ is an optimized range, permitting consideration of only those states in $e \pm \delta e$ range which share same $\Lambda$.
+As the latter depends on $\Delta_e(e)$, the range $\delta e$ should be chosen smaller than $\Delta_{e}(e)$ to ensure that $\Lambda$ remains almost same for all the sample states in the ensemble.